Dave Ramsey Budget Percentages

 If you don’t want to use A spreadsheet, you can use the EveryDollar app to get started.

-After registering, you’ll be asked to choose one or more money goals and to answer a few personalized questions.
+After registering, you’ll be asked to choose one or more money goals and answer a few personalized questions.

 You will then enter your income, expenses, giving, and debt figures.